Aimmune Therapeutics And DBV Technologies: 2 Different Approaches To Peanut Allergy That Are Likely To Eventually Become Commercially Successful

 AIMT Palisade Phase 3 Clinical Trial

 The Food Challenge Graphic above depicts the entry and exit food challenges that are performed in AIMT's clinical trials.
-It is our view that the phase 3 PALISADES trial has a greater than 90% chance of success.
+It is our view that the Phase 3 PALISADES trial has a greater than 90% chance of success.
 Our high confidence comes from the high level of efficacy shown in the Phase 2 AIMT trials under similar dosing protocols, as discussed in more detail below.

 Phase 2 vs. Phase 3 comparison table.